mohitpai/journey-optimizer.en/help/using/offers/offer-library/create-ranking-strategies.md

 ---
 # Create AI models {#ai-rankings}

+[!DNL Journey Optimizer] enables you to create **AI models** to rank offers based on your business goals.

+>[!CAUTION]
+>
+>To create, edit, or delete AI models, you must have the **Manage Ranking Strategies** permission.
+[Learn more](../../administration/high-low-permissions.md#manage-ranking-strategies)
+>
+>The use of AI models is currently available in early access to select users only.

+Once an AI model has been created, assign it to a placement in a decision.
+Learn more in [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md).

 ## Create a ranking strategy {#create-ranking-strategy}

-To create a ranking strategy, follow the steps below:
+To create an AI model as a ranking strategy, follow the steps below:

 1. Access the **[!UICONTROL Components]** menu, then select the **[!UICONTROL AI rankings]** tab.